 Founded by Harvard University and MIT, Edx is an international consortium of more than 90 universities and higher education institutions that offer MOOCs (massive open online courses) of the highest standards.
 As a non-profit organisation, Edx relies on an open source and thus freely accessible computer platform.
 UCL is an Edx member since 2013.

-Euraxess is a European Commission initiative, involving 37 member states and associate members, that promotes and facilitates researcher mobility.
-It functions mainly through the Euraxess Jobs tool, which lists online job offers and funding possibilities for researchers all over the world.
-The initiative also includes ‘Rights’ and ‘Services’ components to guarantee good work conditions and respect for researchers’ rights.
+Euraxess is a European Commission initiative, involving some 40 member states and associate members, that promotes and facilitates researcher mobility.
+It functions mainly through the Euraxess Jobs & Funding tool, which lists online job offers and funding possibilities for researchers all over the world.
+The initiative also includes ‘Working Environment’ and ‘Services’ components to guarantee good work conditions and respect for researchers’ rights.

 Partnership with the Lille and Ghent Universities

-Over the years UCL has developed a rich network of mobility partnerships, formalised through bi- or multilateral agreements (Erasmus, Mercator, Erasmus Mundus), which offer students from partner universities the chance to complete part of their curriculum at UCL and UCL students to do the same at partner universities abroad.
+Over the years UCLouvain has developed a rich network of mobility partnerships, formalised through bi- or multilateral agreements (Erasmus, Mercator, Erasmus Mundus), which offer students from partner universities the chance to complete part of their curriculum at UCLouvain and UCLouvain students to do the same at partner universities abroad.